What Are Gout Treatments and Medications?

 While some medications are used to treat the hot, swollen joint, other medications are used to prevent further attacks of gout.
-With any of these medications, call your doctor if you think you are having problems from them or if they are not working or if he or she is having other problems with the medication.
+With any of these medications, an individual should call a doctor if he or she thinks they are not working or if he or she is having other problems with the medication.

 Medicines used to treat acute gout and/or prevent further attacks are as follows:

 - Examples include indomethacin (Indocin), ibuprofen (Advil), and naproxen (Aleve).
 Newer drugs such as celecoxib (Celebrex) can also be used.
 Aspirin should not be used for this condition.

 - High doses of anti-inflammatory medications are used to control the inflammation and can be tapered off within a couple of weeks.

 - Tell a doctor about other health problems, particularly if one has a history of peptic ulcer disease or intestinal bleeding, if one is taking warfarin (Coumadin), or if one has problems with kidney function.

 - The primary complications of these medications include upset stomach, bleeding ulcers, and decreased kidney function.